Bringing a Building Site or Construction Industry Accident Claim

 If an employee is directed by a superior to do a job then the employee, unless they were going to become insubordinate, would have to do it.
 If objectively it’s unreasonably hazardous then there could be an argument that an employee could be responsible in contributory negligence for not refusing to do what has been asked on the grounds that it is unsafe.
 However, realistically, given the power imbalance that exists between an employer and an employee, if an employee is specifically directed to do a task in a particular manner, no matter how plainly unsafe it is, it is going to be very difficult for them to refuse to do so and if that leads to a foreseeable accident then the employer is likely to be found liable as a result, with no finding of contributory negligence being made against the employee.

-Working on cherry pickers or mobile elevated work platforms (MEWPs) can also involve significant risk of accident in the construction industry.
+Working on cherry pickers or mobile elevated work platforms (MEWPs) can also involve a significant risk of accident in the construction industry.
 Mechanical failure with the hydraulic lifts, electrical failure with the control or other problems with the machinery can lead to very serious injury, particularly when the platform is extended at a height.

 Working at height involves risk for those employees working overhead, but also for employees and others working or moving about underneath from the risk of falling debris, material, or equipment.
 The use of correct harnesses and other safety equipment such as netting will be critically important here, together with the wearing of hard hats etc. by those below.
-Loading and unloading at height poses particular risks, as does use of dangerous equipment at height which compounds the possibility of injury and proximity to power lines etc.
+Loading and unloading at height poses particular risks, as does the use of dangerous equipment at height which compounds the possibility of injury and proximity to power lines etc.

 About McCarthy + Co

 With more than 30 years of experience in dealing with personal injury claims, McCarthy + Co. has expertise in a wide variety of fields including workplace and construction industry accidents.
 We are a family-run business, who pride ourselves on offering honest, impartial and helpful advice.